 - sea salt & pepper to taste

 - 2 ( 5 oz cans) of solid yellowfin tuna packed in olive oil, drained (I use the Genova brand)

 - 1 (14.5 oz) can of cannellini beans, drained and rinsed

 - Tabasco Sauce to taste (optional)

 - baby romaine lettuce

-Place the red onion into a small bowl.
+- Place the red onion into a small bowl.
 Pour three tbsp of apple cider vinegar over the onions and toss.
-While you are preparing the rest of the salad, the vinegar will help take some of the oniony bite out of the red onion.
+Let sit for twenty minutes to allow the vinegar to take some of the oniony bite out of the red onion.

 - In the bottom of a large bowl, whisk together the remaining apple cider vinegar, EVOO, dijon mustard, salt and pepper.

 - Add the tuna, flake it with a fork and add the celery and drained beans to the bowl.

 - Drain the red onions, add to the bowl and toss to combine.
 Serve on a bed of baby romaine leaves.
 Can be refrigerated for up to a day.